 Scales of the World

-The Hungarian Minor Scale varies from the Natural Minor in that it has a sharpened fourth and seventh note.
+The Hungarian Minor Scale varies from the Natural Minor in that it has a sharpened fourth and seventh notes.

 This scale is commonly heard in Hungarian peasant dance music.
-Many famous composers used this mysterious and exotic sounding scale, including Brahms, Lizt, Bela Bartok, pictured below.
+Many famous composers used this mysterious and exotic-sounding scale, including Brahms, Lizt, and Bela Bartok, pictured below.

 Bartok was in fact Hungarian and much of his music was inspired by the Hungarian musical tradition.

-One New York Newspaper reporter said of Bartok upon seeing him at Carnegie Hall that he looked like a “Botany Professer from a girls college.
-Check out his powerful music at iTunes!
+One New York Newspaper reporter said of Bartok upon seeing him at Carnegie Hall that he looked like a “Botany Professor from a girl’s college.”